 Simple security systems are best

 Fortunately, there are many simple ways to give you early warning of intruders.
 Dogs are great, one of the best early warning systems.
 Often smaller dogs are more alert and will be quicker to bark.
 If a dog or two are part of your early warning system, be sure to get your dog ahead of time and get to understand your dog’s reactions.
 With a bit of training your dog can be a very effective early warning system.
 In addition, depending on the type of dog they can discourage prowlers.
-This article sheds more light on keeping dogs around, both for fun and companionship and security.

 Another of the simplest early warning systems is to set up tripwires.
 Tripwire systems are very simple to put up and use.
 You just have to be sure that the tripwires blend in well with the surrounding.
 Some types of fishing lines work well, you can get fishing line in different colors.